 - Document the employee’s file with a summary of the interview.

-Consensual Relationship Agreements are an important tool in managing the risk of sexual harassment claims; however, they must be created and administered with care.
+Consensual Relationship Agreements can be an important tool in managing the risk of sexual harassment claims; however, they must be created and administered with care.

-Unsure what a “Consensual Relationship Agreement” looks like? strategic HR inc. has a Virtual HR Library that you can subscribe to that contains a sample of this agreement along with other HR related policies, forms, checklists, toolkits, and more.
-As a subscriber of the Virtual HR Library, you would have access to these tools 24/7 and wherever possible, they are in Word or Excel to make it easy for you to modify as needed.
-For a demo, contact us now.
+Unsure what “Consensual Relationship Agreements” looks like?
+If you subscribe to our Virtual HR Solutions, you can access a sample of this agreement along with other HR-related policies, forms, checklists, toolkits, and more.
+As a Virtual HR Solutions subscriber, you have 24/7 access to these easily customizable self-service tools.
+Contact us for a free demo.